Reflective modular forms on lattices of prime level: The Jacobi forms approach

 It was proved in \cite[Proposition 2.6]{Gri18} that the $q^0$-term of a Jacobi form of weight $0$ satisfies two relations, which are exactly the two identities of the assertion (2) in our case.
 When $R(L)=\emptyset$, we have $C=0$ and then $\frac{1}{24}\times 2k - c_1 =0$, which yields $k=12c_1$.
 When $R(L)\neq\emptyset$, we deduce from \eqref{eq:two} that $R(L)$ generates $L\otimes \RR$, otherwise there will be a nonzero vector orthogonal to $R(L)$ and then $C=0$, which leads to a contradiction.
 It is easy to check that $R(L)$ is an usual root system by definition.

 We now prove the last assertion.
-It is well known that every root system is a direct sum of some irreducible root systems of type $A_n$, $B_n$, $C_n$, $D_n$, $E_6$, $E_7$, $E_8$, $G_2$, $F_4$ and their rescalings (see \cite{Bou60}).
+It is well-known that every root system is a direct sum of some irreducible root systems of type $A_n$, $B_n$, $C_n$, $D_n$, $E_6$, $E_7$, $E_8$, $G_2$, $F_4$ and their rescalings (see \cite{Bou60}).
 But there are only $2$- and $2p$-reflections in $R(L)$.
-When $p\geq 5$, $R_1(L)$ must be a direct sum of $ADE$-type root systems and $R_2(L)$ must be a direct sum of $p$-rescaling of $ADE$-type root systems.
+When $p\geq 5$, $R_1(L)$ must be a direct sum of $ADE$-type root systems and $R_2(L)$ must be a direct sum of $p$-rescalings of $ADE$-type root systems.
 It follows that $R_1(L)\cap R_2(L) =\emptyset$.
-We conclude from \eqref{eq:two} that the irreducible components of $R_1(L)$ and $R_2(L)$ have a same Coxeter number respectively, and also $C=c_1h_1=c_ph_2/p$.
+We conclude from \eqref{eq:two} that the irreducible components of $R_1(L)$ and $R_2(L)$ have the same Coxeter number respectively, and also $C=c_1h_1=c_ph_2/p$.
 The identity related to weight $k$ follows from \eqref{eq:one}.
-To prove inequality \eqref{eq:singular}, we notice that the $q^0$-term of $\phi$ defines a holomorphic Jacobi form of weight $k$ and index $L$ as a theta block, which is also a holomorphic Jacobi form of index $R_1(L)\oplus R_2(L)$ (see \cite[Theorem 4.2]{Gri18} or \cite[Theorem 4.6]{Wan19}).
+To prove inequality \eqref{eq:singular}, we notice that the $q^0$-term of $\phi$ defines a holomorphic Jacobi form of weight $k$ for $L$ as a theta block, which is also a holomorphic Jacobi form for $R_1(L)\oplus R_2(L)$ (see \cite[Theorem 4.2]{Gri18} or \cite[Theorem 4.6]{Wan19}).
+More precisely, this Jacobi form has the form (see \cite[Corollary 2.7]{Gri18} for this expression and notations):

+Since $R_1(L)$ is orthogonal to $R_2(L)$, we see from the above expression that this Jacobi form is the product of two holomorphic Jacobi forms for $R_1(L)$ and $R_2(L)$.
 The singular weight argument of Jacobi forms says that if a holomorphic Jacobi form of index $L$ is not constant then its weight is not less than $\rank(L)/2$ (see \cite[Page 823]{Gri18}).
-Since $R_1(L)$ is orthogonal to $R_2(L)$, we obtain the desired inequality. \end{proof}
+From this fact, we conclude the desired inequality.
+We then finish the proof of the result. \end{proof}